petzval/btferret/README.md

 LECHAR=Name  UUID=11223344-5566-7788-99AABBCCDDEEFF00
 ```

-With this minimum information, when the characteristic is read via
+With this minimum information, when the characteristic is read via find\_ctics or
 read_ctic, the code will find the HANDLE and SIZE and save them in the device information.

 ### Match Name